embeddedalpha/APDS9930/README.md

 Contributions are welcome!
 Please fork this repository, create a new branch for your feature or bugfix, and submit a pull request.
 Make sure to follow the coding standards and include relevant tests.

+## Testing

+I invite y'all to clone the repo, test the driver and document any issues you "might" face 😁 (you should not)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.